How to Enable Clipboard Copying in Windows Terminal

 Why Use Automatic Copy?

-Turn it ON if you copy text often from Terminal.
-Just highlight text and it copies automatically.
+Turn it ON if you frequently copy text from Terminal.
+Simply highlight what you need, and it’s automatically copied.

-Turn it OFF if you want to be careful about what gets copied.
+Turn it OFF if you prefer to have more control over what gets copied.
 This is helpful if you work with sensitive information.

 How to Turn On or Off Automatic Copy in Windows Terminal